mattbierner/nu/README.md

 # Code #
-Nu is written in Javascript / Khepri.
-[Khepri][khepri] is a ECMAScript subset that, among other things, adds a shorted lambda function syntax.
-It is also implemented using Nu.
-Besides lambda functions, Khepri files (*.kep) are pretty much plain old Javascript.

-For now, both the .js and .kep versions of source code will be kept in 'lib/', but only Khepri sources will be developed and Javascript files will be generated from it.
+Nu is written in Khepri.
+[Khepri][khepri] is an ECMAScript language that compiles to Javascript.
+The `dist` directory contains the generated js library while the Khepri source is in `lib` directory.

 [khepri]: https://github.com/mattbierner/khepri